overlive/Mystery-Briefcase/README.md

 Mystery Briefcase updated for Epoch1061

 All Credits go to ROCU

-All i did was change some varaibles for the new epoch
+All i did was change some variables for the new epoch

 Follow original thread for installation